-&lt;sup>10Here, we have (similarly to the blob-edge matching) set this parameter to the square root of an experimentally determined typical blob area, $A_m(t)$ , at that scale level, (see Section 5.5.3).
+10 Here, we have (similarly to the blob-edge matching) set this parameter to the square root of an experimentally determined typical blob area, $A_m(t)$, at that scale level, (see Section 5.5.3.1).

-Figure 9.19.
-Illustration of the matching procedure between blobs and interest points for the toy block image. (a) The 50 most significant interest points obtained with the Moravec interest point operator. (b) A significant blob extracted by the scale-space primal sketch (black) and the other grey-level blobs (grey) at the scale level given by the scale-space blob. (c) Voronoi diagram of the previous grey-level blob image (Criterion 1).
+Figure 9.19: Illustration of the matching procedure between blobs and interest points for the toy block image. (a) The 50 most significant interest points obtained with the Moravec interest point operator. (b) A significant blob extracted by the scale-space primal sketch (black) and the other grey-level blobs (grey) at the scale level given by the scale-space blob. (c) Voronoi diagram of the previous grey-level blob image (Criterion 1).
 The boundaries between different regions are marked with black. (d) Stripe around the boundary of the blob.
 The width of the stripe has been set to a characteristic length at the current level of scale (Criterion 2). (e) The interest points matched to the blob. (f) Resulting minimum and maximum window size around two of the interest points as set from the data given by the blob information.

-promising approaches for including this information already in the phase of detecting the interest points, with the purpose of reducing the number of false blob-point matches and, possibly also, obtaining more reliable points of interest.
+used as extensively for the interest points as for the edges.
+In the case with edges, the detection step was performed at the same scale as the blob manifested itself, which meant that interfering structures at finer levels of scale had to a large extent been suppressed by the scale-space smoothing, something that simplified the matching problem considerably.
+Here, the interest points are detected directly from the raw grey-level image at the finest level of scale without any use of scale knowledge.
+However, we are currently investigating different promising approaches for including this information already in the phase of detecting the interest points, with the purpose of reducing the number of false blob-point matches and, possibly also, obtaining more reliable points of interest.
 By and large, we are considering three main strategies: